slideloft/new-docs/issuing-assets/publishing-asset-info.md

 #### Required

 * `ORG_NAME` The legal name of your organization, and if your business has one, its official `ORG_DBA`.
 * `ORG_URL` The HTTPS URL of your organization's official website.
-In order to prove the website is yours, _you must host your stellar.toml on the same domain you list here._ That way, exchanges and buyers can view the SSL certificate on your website, and feel reasonably confident that you are who you say you are.
+In order to prove the website is yours, _you must host your bantu.toml on the same domain you list here._ That way, exchanges and buyers can view the SSL certificate on your website, and feel reasonably confident that you are who you say you are.
 * `ORG_LOGO` A URL to a company logo, which will show up next to your organization on exchanges.
 This image should be a square aspect ratio transparent PNG, ideally of size 128x128.
 If you fail to provide a logo, the icon next to your organization will appear blank on many exchanges.
 * `ORG_PHYSICAL_ADDRESS` The physical address of your organization.
 We understand you might want to keep your work address private.
 At the very least, you should put the _city_ and _country_ in which you operate.
 A street address is ideal and provides a higher level of trust and transparency to your potential asset holders.
 * `ORG_OFFICIAL_EMAIL` The best contact email address for you organization.
 This should be hosted at the same domain as your official website.